Violation of a Restraining Order

 Will I go to Jail for Violating an Order of Protection in NJ?

 Judges tend to take violation of restraining orders very seriously.
 The main reason is most likely because when a Defendant violates a restraining order they are in essence doing exactly what the Judge specifically told them not to do.
-If you have been served with a violation of either a TRO or an FRO in New Jersey, you will be facing a fourth degree felony offense.
+If you have been served with a violation of either a TRO or an FRO in New Jersey, you will be facing a fourth degree felony offense if it is alleged that you committed a new crime in doing so.
 A fourth degree felony offense is punishable by up to 18 months in the New Jersey State Prison, a fine up to $10,000 and a felony criminal contempt record.
-In addition, a second or subsequent violation of a restraining order conviction in New Jersey would require the Judge to impose a mandatory minimum of 30 days in the Monmouth County Jail.
+If it is alleged that the Defendant violated the restraining order by simply not following the conditions imposed, like the “no contact provision”, then they will be facing a disorderly persons offense.
+Anyone convicted of a disorderly persons offense in New Jersey will be subject to a potential 6 months in the Monmouth County Jail and a fine up to $1,000.
+It is important to note here that a second or subsequent violation of a restraining order conviction in New Jersey would require the Judge to impose a mandatory minimum of 30 days in the Monmouth County Jail.

 The Monmouth County domestic violence defense attorneys at the Law Offices of Proetta & Oliver have been appearing in courts throughout the State representing clients accused of violating an order of protection.
 These are serious offenses that if not handled properly could play havoc on a Defendant’s life.
 Violations of restraining orders never go away, meaning that even if the second violation happens thirty years later and involves a totally different victim, the Defendant will still be facing a mandatory minimum of thirty days in the Monmouth County Jail.
 If you would like to speak with one of our attorneys today, then please contact our office at (732)858-6959.
 We can go over the specific facts of your case and formulate a game plan that works best to suit your needs.